Is there a such thing as too much brand control?

 After a recent brand refresh, I was determined to ensure everyone (even salespeople) stuck to the new rules and used only approved content.
 But this was unsustainable.
 Firstly we (as is the case with most companies) did not have the resources to create fully compliant content for everyone who needed it.
 Secondly, and more importantly, my overprotectiveness was stopping my colleagues from interacting with and owning our new brand.

-What I came to understand was that any brand that tries to maintain strict control over all elements of its brand risks stifling creativity and alienating staff and partners.
+What I came to understand was that any business that tries to maintain strict control over all elements of its brand risks stifling creativity and alienating staff and partners.
+Whilst brand control is a huge part of your success, the real secret is striking a balance.

 At Brandworkz, we believe that great brands need a clear set of guidelines about how the brand should look and feel.
 But great branding and marketing is produced by those who take the guidelines and add their skill and flair to develop brilliant content.